 Jazz is a modern dance style based on the principles of classical ballet.
 It is usually high energy and fast paced while utilizing the proper techniques learned in ballet.

 Music: Pop, dance music

-Attire: Black split sole jazz shoes, leggings/jazz pants/knee length sweats (no short shorts or soffies), thank top or cap-sleeve shirt (no baggy clothing or bare midriffs)
+Attire: Black split sole jazz shoes, leggings/jazz pants/knee length sweats (no short shorts or soffies), tank top or cap-sleeve shirt (no baggy clothing or bare midriffs), or leotard under leggings

 Lyrical & Contemporary

 Lyrical is a modern dance style based on the principles of ballet and jazz while allowing the music to create the movement itself.
 Lyrical dances typically tell stories and convey specific emotions.
 Emphasis is placed on flow, transitions, and emotion.

 Contemporary is a new style of dance that fuses modern, lyrical, and athleticism.
 There is no "one style" of contemporary.
 It often "breaks the rules" of the traditional and classical dance formula.
 However, a strong technical foundation is important.
 In order to intentionally "break the rules," one must first have mastered the rules.